What is Merchant Choice Routing?

 All contactless ‘tap-and-go’ purchase and refund transactions from Multi-Network debit cards are supported.

-• A cardholder chooses to manually insert or swipe their Multi-Network debit card and then selects their account prior to entering their PIN.
+A customer can choose the network through which their transaction is routed by manually inserting or swiping their Multi-Network debit card and then selecting savings or debit account prior to entering their PIN.

 MCR and the cardholder experience

-Merchant Choice Routing won’t affect the payment experience or the cost to the cardholder.
-For NAB cardholders, regardless of whether their payment is routed through the eftpos or Visa/Mastercard® network, they’ll still be eligible for any rewards attached to their card (if applicable).
+Merchant Choice Routing won’t affect the payment experience for the cardholder.
+For NAB cardholders, regardless of whether their payment is routed through the eftpos or Visa®/Mastercard® network, they’ll still be eligible for any rewards attached to their card (if applicable).

 Is Merchant Choice Routing available on all our terminals?

-Merchant Choice Routing is only available on NAB EFTPOS Ingenico MOVE 5000 terminals.
-It’s not available on NAB MPOS or Verifone terminals.
+Merchant Choice Routing is only available on NAB EFTPOS Ingenico MOVE 5000 and Quest QT850 terminals.
+It’s not available on NAB MPOS.

 When enabled, the payment screen on the device will say ‘Merchant Choice Routing’ and will be ready to accept payments.